geveh/GLOFsize/README.md

 - "dissolved_buffer.shp" (All buffers around glaciers as one ESRI shapefile)

 *Outputs*:
-- "UTMArea_XXX" (Glacier lake outlines split to the extent of the 13 study region.
-Individual lake areas are calculated in the local UTM projection)
 - "lakes_per_region.rds" (R-object of rates of lake growth in each region)
 - "lake_area_change.pdf" (Figure showing the rate of lake area change in each region)